-Structurally, competition can be viewed in the following way.

-(i) Monopoly

 Few organizations enjoy monopoly positions in the marketplace.
-In India, Indian Railways is a monopoly firm.
 Utilities such as electricity, water and cooking gas accept considerable regulation from local authorities.
 Other firms, such as manufacturers of pharmaceutical products, sometimes achieve temporary monopolies as a result of patents.

-(ii) Oligopoly

-When competitors are few and each one exercises some influence on market dynamics, it is called oligopoly.
-Firms in telecom, cement, and steel are examples.
-Prices and production levels are fixed by formation of cartels or pools.

-(iii) Monopolistic competition

-When competitors are many and each one has a unique product to offer same needs the competition is termed as monopolistic competition.
-It is called non-price competition and features competition.
-Products like toothpastes, shampoos, fairness creams, have number of brands rolled out by companies like HUL, P&G, Dabur, Godrej, CavinKare.
-They compete within a price range offering a different feature.

-Yet another way of looking at competition is by considering the three types of competition.

-Generic competition

-Every product is in competition with every other product.
-The income of a consumer is divided into savings, consumption and investment.
-Therefore, TV is in competition with products of savings like insurance or savings bonds, investment options like shares of companies, interest payments for housing loan, or consumption products like refrigerator, micro oven, Steel cupboard, scooter and holiday trip.

-Form competition
+Marketers actually face three types of competition.
+Their most direct competition occurs among marketers of similar products, as when an insurance firm competes with other insurance firms.
 The second type of competition involves products that users can substitute for one another.
-In the transportation industry, the no-frills, lowcost airliners compete with train and luxury bus services.
+In the transportation industry, the no-frills, low-cost airliners compete with train and luxury bus services.
 A change such as a price increase or an improvement in a product's capabilities can directly affect demand for substitute products.

-Brand competition Direct competition occurs among marketers of similar products, as when an insurance firm competes with other insurance firms.
-LIC competes with Postal department, Reliance, Birla and others.
+The final type of competition occurs among all other organizations that compete for consumers' purchases.
 Traditional economic analysis views competition as a battle among companies in a single industry or among firms that product substitute goods and services.
 Marketers must, however, accept the argument that all firms compete for a limited pool of discretionary buying power.